Best Off-Season Activities on LBI | 2025 Off-Season

 5. Exploring Local Hangouts

-If you are like me and enjoy more intimate bar settings, where conversation and bar games are the main attraction, than these places are for you.
+If you are like me and enjoy more intimate bar settings, where conversation and bar games are the main attraction, then these places are for you.

 Bakers Port Hole Cafe